-(2) On an Accelerated Termination Date, all obligations under the Contract with respect to all Transactions affected by the Event of Change that would have been payable with respect to all Determination Periods that would have ended on or after the Accelerated Termination Date shall be terminated, except for the obligations contained in this Section 7.
+(b) Termination and Calculations.
+On an Accelerated Termination Date, all obligations under this Agreement with respect to all Transactions affected by the Event of Change that would have been payable with respect to all Determination Periods that would have ended on or after the Accelerated Termination Date shall be terminated, except for the obligations contained in this Section 7.
 Upon designation of an Accelerated Termination Date, each party shall in good faith calculate its Gains, Losses and Costs resulting from the termination of those Transactions affected by the Event of Change.
 Each party shall then aggregate such Gains, Losses and Costs with respect to such Transactions into a single net amount.
-The party whose aggregate Losses and Costs exceed its Gains shall have a Net Loss and the party whose aggregate Gains exceed its Losses and Costs shall have a Net Gain.
+The party whose aggregate Losses and Costs exceed its Gains shall have a net loss (hereinafter a “Net Loss”) and the party whose aggregate Gains exceed its Losses and Costs shall have a net gain (hereinafter a “Net Gain”).
 Upon request, each party agrees to provide to the other written notice, in reasonable detail, of its calculations (specifying each of its Costs, Gains, and Losses) and supporting documentation, if any.
-In the event that the parties cannot agree upon the amount of Net Gain or Net Loss of a party under this Section 7 within three (3) Business Days after the Accelerated Termination Date, the determination shall be made based upon the arithmetic average of the prices (excluding the highest and lowest prices) quoted by Reference Market-Makers for a Replacement Transaction of all Transactions affected by the Event of Change.